 Over 15 million adults in the United States suffer from Alcohol Use Disorder.
 The costs of excessive alcohol use are dire.
-The CDC found “approximately 88,000 deaths and 2.5 million years of potential life lost each year in the United States from 2006 – 2010”, with the lives of those who died “shortened by an average of 30 years.”
+The CDC found “approximately 88,000 deaths and 2.5 million years of potential life lost each year in the United States from 2006 – 2010.”
+The lives of those who died were “shortened by an average of 30 years.”
 With alcohol abuse linked to such deadly consequences, it is vital that those suffering from Alcohol Use Disorder take the necessary steps to end their dependence on this substance and get the treatment they need.
 Alcohol detox and withdrawal should be done safely.

 How an Alcohol Detox Center Can Help

 Depending on the severity of one’s dependence on alcohol, an individual may choose to taper off alcohol slowly or to quit “cold-turkey”.
 While the cold-turkey approach may work for some milder cases, it can cause extreme and dangerous withdrawal symptoms in those with more severe alcohol issues.
 Whether one has a moderate or severe case of AUD, individuals discontinuing use will typically experience a number of physical, mental, and emotional symptoms.
 These are collectively known as alcohol withdrawal syndrome.